 3. Use visuals in your annual report to keep readers engaged.

-Visuals have many benefits, such as:
+Along with capturing and keeping readers’ attention, visuals have many benefits, such as:

 - Breaking up blocks of text so the reader has a more enjoyable experience.